OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-orbits/index.md

-## Barnard's Star

-Barnard's Star, the fourth-closest star to the Sun, has the highest proper motion of any star in the night sky.
-Edward Emerson Barnard discovered this motion in 1916, observing that it moves 10.3 arcseconds in the sky per year.
-While its path generally remains in the Galactic disk, its radius from the Galactic center varies greatly.

 ## A Halo star

-Not all stars' motion are so well behaved as the Sun.
+Not all stars' motion are as well behaved as the Sun.
 The halo star PM J13420-3415 moves perpendicular to the Galactic disk.
 The Milky Way Halo is a spherical component of the Galaxy populated by cool, dim stars and globular clusters.
 Let's imagine how our night sky will appear under these circumstances.
 If we were living on a planet with this star as our sun, when the star is high above the Galactic disk, we would have a magnificent, face-on view of the Galaxy filling half our night sky.